 Tips:

 ☛ The clock inside World Emporium goes off every 30 minutes.
-If you want to see the performance, ensure you enter the building at least 5 minutes beforehand.
+To view the performance, please arrive at the building at least 5 minutes before the start time.

 Allow around 40 minutes for Hill of Youth.

 For those who want to do some cultural activities, you can make Charcoal Grilled Gohei-mochi at Momonoke Village.
-Staff will be there to teach you how to make it and give you tips, so rest assured that your rice cake skewer will be delicious.
+Staff will be on hand to teach you how to make it and offer you valuable tips, so rest assured that your rice cake skewer will be delicious.
 While the cost of 1,200 yen isn’t cheap to participate, it is somewhat interesting.
-But note you need to be at least 10 years old.
+However, please note that you must be at least 10 years old.

-Note the queue to make Charcoal Grilled Gohei-mochi can range from 10 minutes to 90 minutes.
+Note that the queue to make Charcoal Grilled Gohei-mochi can range from 10 minutes to 90 minutes.

 Tip: If you want to make Charcoal Grilled Gohei-mochi, the queue is shorter in the morning.